 The substitutions for black mustard seeds

-Like any other Indian spices, mustard seeds have unique taste and flavor and cannot be substituted with any closely resembling ingredients.
-However, in absence black mustard seeds, it can be swapped within its family like white mustard or brown Mustard.
+Like any other Indian spice, mustard seeds have a unique taste and flavor and cannot be substituted with closely resembling ingredients.
+However, without black mustard seeds, it can be swapped within its family-like white mustard or Brown Mustard.

 Most of the Indian recipe's tempering is done with mustard seeds.
 And thus, we have listed some here.

 Recipes with mustard seeds as tempering

 - Coconut chutney, a simple side dish for Idli or dosa

 - Radish Sambar, a lentil side dish for rice

 - Dosakaya Pappu, a veggie lentil side dish for rice

 - Tomato Thokku, a tangy side dish for Idli or dosa